sage-endive/sage-endive/README.md

 That's how I ended up with a profile here, because I really wanted to know how I could embed my marketing strategy foundationally within an entire company's way of working with AI (and developers are a big portion of my audience!).
 Also, I want to save myself the effort of repeating myself thousands of times over and chasing problems instead of sparking inspiration. :thinking:

-And so I'm doing a bunch of stuff that is definitely not rocket science :rocket:, but it's new to me!
+Chasing some crazy ideas and pressure testing ideas from the industry, I'm  not rocket science :rocket:, but it's new to me!

 🔭 I’m currently working on:
 - spinning up a private LLM server